 Homebuyers can also be interested in assuming a mortgage when the seller does not have much equity in their home.
 That’s because these purchases do not require a large down payment.

 How do assumable mortgages work?

 You will need to complete an application, provide credit and financial documents, and get approved by the seller’s lender to assume a mortgage.
 You typically have to pay closing costs and you will likely need to sign a release of liability that makes clear the seller is no longer responsible for paying off the mortgage.

 The lender may not require a new home appraisal when you assume a mortgage, which can save you time and the appraisal fee.

 Can family members assume mortgages?

 Yes.
-When a family member dies, it may be possible to assume their mortgage and become the owner of their house.
-When couples divorce and one of the partners is awarded ownership of a house, it may be possible for that partner to assume the mortgage.
+When a family member dies, it may be possible to assume their mortgage.
+If you're not already on the title, other steps will likely have to be taken to gain ownership.
+When couples divorce and one person is awarded ownership of a house, it may be possible for that person to assume the mortgage.

 What kinds of mortgages are assumable?

 FHA loans, VA loans, and USDA loans are often assumable while conventional loans typically are not.
 Here are some important requirements to know: